bardcollege/bardcollege.github.io/workshop2/README.md

     Sapir-Whorf Hypothesis; "The Medium is the Message" "Languaging". *Teaching as Subversive Activity*.
 Postman and Weingartner. pp. 98--108. </dd>

-    Language and coding as tools for thought exploration, and experimentation.
+    Language and coding as tools for thought, exploration, and experimentation.
     Computer Power and Human Reason.
 Weizenbaum. pp. 107 -- 110.
 W.H.
 Freeman and Company.
 1976.

     Can you translate "slithy toves" to French?